razi-rais/cryptography-hands-on-labs/encrypt-decrypt/readme.md

 • Uses a CryptoStream object to read and decrypt the cipher text section of the FileStreamencryption package, in blocks of bytes, into the FileStream object for the decrypted file.
 When this is finished, the decryption is completed.

-1. Add the following code as the Click event handler for the Decrypt File button.
+1. Add the following code inside the Click event handler for the Decrypt File button.

 ```cs
 if (rsa == null)